nathandeflavis/dealer_evaluation_frontend/docs/README.md

 # What does the project do?
 ## Scenario
-Given repositories containing the code for backend microservices, my task was to deploy them using serverless (IBM Code Engine) and obtain URLs to access their respective API endpoints.
+Given repositories containing the code for backend microservices, my task was to deploy them using serverless (IBM Cloud Code Engine) and obtain URLs to access their respective API endpoints.
 Additionally, I cloned another repository containing the code for a front-end microservice.
 After deploying all microservices, I accessed the front-end application through its deployment URL.
 My task was to showcase the seamless integration of the microservices by providing screenshots of the final application.

 ## Review Criteria
 1. Deploy the Microservice for Product Details.